Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 Under the above assumption, we define the {\it rank Hotelling $T^2$ statistic with reference distribution $\nu$ and score function $\bJ$} as:

 where

-is the difference of the means of the score transformed ranks of the two samples.
+is the difference of the means of the score transformed pooled ranks of the two samples.

-\begin{remark} Note that $\rhsc$ is equivalent to statistic $\rh$ introduced~\eqref{eq:rankhotelling} when the score function is $\bJ(\mx)=\mx$ and the reference distribution $\nu$ has uncorrelated components with the same marginal distributions, each of which have finite second moments.
-This is because, in this case, $\Serd=\sigma^2 \bm I_d$, where $\sigma>0$. \end{remark}

-The class of statistics in \eqref{eq:rankschotelling} leads to a new family of two-sample tests which are distribution-free and consistent for a general collection of alternatives.
-We begin with the distribution-free property.
-This is formalized in the following proposition, which is an immediate consequence of~\cite[Proposition 2.5]{delbarrio2019}~and~\cite[Proposition 2.2]{Deb19}.
+Note that $\rhsc$ is equivalent to statistic $\rh$ introduced~\eqref{eq:rankhotelling} when the score function is $\bJ(\mx)=\mx$ and the reference distribution $\nu$ has uncorrelated components with the same marginal distributions, each of which have finite second moments.
+This is because, in this case, $\Serd=\sigma^2 \bm I_d$, where $\sigma>0$.
+The class of statistics in \eqref{eq:rankschotelling} leads to a new family of two-sample tests that are distribution-free and consistent for a general collection of alternatives, which we discuss in the sequel.